jfcloutier/karma_system/research_fellowship/notebook.md

 # Research notebook

+## August 1, 2025

+Sensor and effector CAs coded and unit tested

 ## June 1, 2025

 Separated out Apperception Engine, Actor Model and Prolog Utils into their own repos